-It’s not uncommon to hear about a “low mileage discount” or “low mileage insurance” that you can get from your auto insurer.
-You normally won’t find a car insurance company that offers a named discount for low mileage.
+It’s not uncommon to hear about “low mileage insurance” that you can get from your auto insurer.
+However, you don’t usually find these benefits listed on provider websites.
 But most track or ask about how much you drive.
 This can end up affecting your rates.

-Your annual mileage is one of many factors that determine your auto insurance rates.
-Many insurance providers see heavy or frequent drivers as a risk to get into accidents and, as a result, cost them more money.
-This means that if you drive less, you’ll look like less of a risk and could get a discount from your insurance company.
+The number of miles you drive each year affects your rates.
+Insurers see heavy or frequent drivers as a risk to get into accidents and, as a result, cost them more money.
+This means that if you drive less, you’ll look like less of a risk and could get lower rates.

-This article will help you understand how you can get low mileage savings or discounts from your car insurance company.
-We’ll talk about how much you can save and provide info about the top insurance companies.
+This article will help you understand how insurers reward customers for driving less.
+We’ll talk about how much you can save and which insurance companies offer the low mileage discount.

 Get better coverage, lower rates, or both by comparing quotes with our fast, easy-to-use form.

-You can potentially save on your car insurance if you drive less than a certain number of miles per year.
+You can potentially get a discount and save on your premium if your annual mileage is below a certain threshold.
 Depending on your insurer, this number is usually somewhere around 7,000 to 12,000 miles per year.
 It can sometimes be more.

-However, keep in mind that insurance companies typically won’t have a specific low mileage discount.
-Most won’t give it a name but will still reward you with a discount if you can keep your mileage under a certain threshold.
+However, keep in mind that your insurance provider won’t have an official low mileage discount.
+Even so, it may still reward you with a discount if you can keep your driving down.

-Some companies may want you to use a telematics device that records your actual driving habits.
-This could be in the form of a physical device you install in your car or a mobile app from your provider.
-Insurers often use these to track safe driving and include mileage as a factor that shows how safe of a driver you are.
-Below is a list of common things your insurer may track with telematics:
+Some auto insurance companies may want you to use a telematics device that records your actions behind the wheel.
+This could be in the form of a physical device you install in your car or a mobile app from your insurer.
+Carriers often use these to track safe driving and include mileage as a factor that shows how safe of a driver you are.
+Below is a list of common things telematics tracks for your provider: